15 Mindfulness CBT Exercises You Need To Try

 When we think about a negative situation, or when we are actually in a negative situation, we immediately find things about the situation that we like.

-So that’s CBT.
+So that’s CBT exercises.
 How about MBCBT exercises (Mindfulness-Based Cognitive Behavioral Therapy exercises)?

 Mindfulness Based Cognitive Behavioural Therapy exercises take things further by combining CBT exercises with meditation

 We’ve looked at 12 great cognitive behavioral therapy exercises.
 Now let’s take things further by introducing mindfulness.

 Mindfulness slows the mind so we can see what is happening in our thoughts.
-CBT exercises let us change those harmful thoughts.
-It’s easy to see why mindfulness and CBT make for such a good combo.
+Mindfulness CBT exercises let us change those harmful thoughts.
+It’s easy to see why mindfulness CBT exercises are the best.